Jenelle Evans’ Kids Reportedly Removed From Her Home After Dog Killing Incident

 As previously reported by The Inquisitr, Jenelle Evans’ husband, David Eason, reportedly killed the family dog earlier this month after it allegedly nipped at their daughter.

-David was said to have beaten the dog before shooting it and killing it outside of the couple’s home.
-Days later MTV announced that they had fired Jenelle from Teen Mom 2.
+David was said to have beaten the dog — before shooting and killing it — outside of the couple’s home.
+Days later, MTV announced that they had fired Jenelle from Teen Mom 2.

-The reality star later admitted that she was surprised by the decision to remove her from the reality series, but that she was grateful for the time she spent working with MTV.
+The reality star later admitted that she was surprised by the decision to remove her from the reality series, but that she was grateful for the time she had spent working with MTV.

-Sources told People Magazine that Evans is now focused on her family and getting her marriage back on track following the the incident.
+Sources told People that Evans is now focused on her family, and in getting her marriage back on track following the the incident.

 Fans can see more of Jenelle Evans by following her on Instagram.